rigerta/rigerta.github.io/_posts/2020-04-19-eda-with-tsql.md

 Next step is finding out what is the distribution of length of tweets per sentiment.

-We can find out how long our tweets are, at least min and max lengths by using the following query:
+We can find out the shortest and longest tweet lenth using the following query:

 <script src="https://gist.github.com/rigerta/d83f976d4d43622405369dfed18af7d0.js"></script>

 And we find out that our tweets range from 3 characters long to 159 characters long.

 ![MinMax Length](http://127.0.0.1:8887/06.png "MinMax Tweet Length!")

 That means that finding the distribution of tweet length per sentiment, we could come up with groups like: